Update

 Science

-Our focus in science is connecting children with the natural world, building observational skills, doing hands-on experiments and introducing some basic scientific concepts.
-The students use scientific equipment during class including magnifying glasses, microscopes, plant presses, and thermometers.
+The focus in science is connecting children with the natural world, building observational skills, doing hands-on experiments and introducing some basic scientific concepts.
+The students will use a number of types of scientific equipment during class including magnifying glasses, dissection microscopes, compound microscopes, plant presses, and thermometers.
 The science curriculum is planned throughout kindergarten to 6th grade so topics are introduced during an appropriate theme and developmental stage.
-Our lessons follow the seasons.
-Throughout the year we are engaged in the “Special Place” project.
-The student selects a place in the woods to observe throughout the school year.
-We will make a leaf collection, make a map, make observations throughout the year, and build a debris hut.
-Some topics of study will include mushrooms, insects, seeds, animal tracking and plant growth.
+Our lessons will follow the seasons and integrate with our theme study by looking at how people completed certain tasks without modern technology.
+This year we will be doing our “My Tree” project.
+The student selects a specific tree to observe throughout the school year.
+We will make a leaf collection, bark rubbings, make observations throughout the year, and build fairy or gnome houses.
+Some other topics of study will include natural dyes, herbs, light, and a beginning look at the solar system and the moon.

 Recess and Physical Education

 Recess is emphasized as a time of great learning – physical, emotional and social.
 Since most of the school day is structured, recess gives the children a blank canvas for imaginative and physical play together.
 Teachers are present and encourage children to find solutions together when differences arise.
 The Friday session of Physical Education provides an opportunity for children to engage in a longer session of activity such as hiking, soccer, cross-country skiing and swimming.
-Loren leads a yoga class on Friday mornings during which children learn poses for strength and balance.
+We have Yoga class on Friday mornings during which children learn mindfulness and poses for strength and balance.